Oslo City Hall: Decoration

 Various contests were held to decide who would decorate City Hall in January 1937.
 In all, eight painters and 17 sculptors were hired.
 Most of the work was completed by the opening of the hall in 1950, though the sculpture park was not completed until the 1960s.

 Exterior

 The western wall of the building is dominated by Anne Grimdalen's sculpture of Harald Hardråde on horseback.
 Nic Schiøll's sculpture of St. Hallvard is at the front of the building, facing Oslofjord.
 Reliefs by Dagfin Werenskiold face the square and are multicoloured depictions of motifs from the Poetic Edda.
 Joseph Grimeland designed the bronze relief over the entrance and also the Oslopike ("Oslo girl") high up on the wall.
 Six free-standing sculptures by Per Palle Storm in front of the building depict the craftsmen who built the building.
+Sigurd Nome's sculpture "Rorkaren" (The Oarsman) appears on the east facade.

 Main Hall

 The building's main hall was decorated by Henrik Sørensen and Alf Rolfsen.
 The Hall is 31 metres wide, 39 metres long and around 21 metres high.
 The floor and parts of the walls are clad in marble.
 The room has a series of wall paintings depicting Norway and Oslo between the wars and also during occupation.
 They also depict the growth of commercial activity in the city, including the rise of the labour movement.
 Various monarchs and the city's patron saint, St. Hallvard are also depicted.